cgebbe/udacity-data-engineer/4_pipelines/project/README.md

   - Catchup is turned off
   - Do not email on retry

-- [ ] configure task dependencies s.t. below
+- [x] configure task dependencies s.t. below

 ![](README.assets/2023-07-16-21-15-09.png)

+### Check if plugin with 4 custom operators and helper file is loaded

+- write plugin (already done in template)
+- check in UI: `Admin` -> `Plugins` should list some plugins
+- restart scheduler and webserver!
+  - `airflow webserver -D` # Stop webserver
+  - `airflow scheduler -D` # Stop scheduler

+### Fill in custom operators

 - [ ] build Stage operator
   - loads JSON from S3 to Redshift staging